Idaho Expungement

 Gun Rights Restoration

 Many of the people interested in cleaning up their record are seeking to have their gun rights restored.
 You lose your right to own, purchase, or possess a gun when you are convicted of any felony or a misdemeanor domestic violence offense.
 In order to restore these rights you must petition the Idaho Commission of Pardons and Parole.
 Unfortunately, this is not a quick process and can take years to complete.
 However, the help of an attorney may speed up this process.
 I have assisted many people through this process and have a high rate of success.
-If you are interested in restoring your gun rights, call me for a free consultation.

 Juvenile Expungement